 Racheal Turner, a partner in the Business Litigation practice group, litigates complex civil disputes in state and federal courts, and in alternative dispute resolution proceedings.
-Her diverse practice includes breach of contract, business torts, class action, unfair competition, insurance coverage, and real estate litigation.
-Ms. Turner assists clients in intellectual property disputes, including patent, trademark, and trade dress infringement.
-She also defends employers against a variety of employment-related claims, including discrimination, harassment, wrongful termination, and retaliation.
+Her diverse practice includes breach of contract, business torts, class action, unfair competition, insurance coverage, employment, and real estate litigation.
+Ms. Turner also assists clients in intellectual property disputes, including patent, trademark, and trade dress infringement.
+She also advises clients on developing, building, and protecting their brands, and she regularly represents clients in trademark prosecution and enforcement proceedings.

 Ms. Turner brings a practical, client-focused approach to her cases.
-Her keen understanding of the business considerations that affect litigation decision-making was honed recently during a six-month secondment to Visa Inc. where she served as in-house litigation counsel.
+She honed her keen understanding of the business considerations that affect litigation decision-making during a six-month secondment to Visa Inc. where she served as in-house litigation counsel.

 Ms. Turner maintains an active pro bono practice, which includes representation of a California death row inmate in federal habeas corpus proceedings.
-She is also an engaged member of the community and the bar.
-She serves on the Board of Urban Services YMCA, and she was the 2012 Chair of the Annual Meeting for the Barristers Club of the Bar Association of San Francisco.
+She is also an engaged member of the business and legal community.
+She recently served on the Board of Urban Services YMCA, and she has chaired several programs for the Barristers Club of the Bar Association of San Francisco.